Skip to Content

 hands gluing hat onto popsicle stick grinch craft

 Take the eyes and glue them a bit below the hat.
 Be sure to leave room for the eyebrows to go above the eyes.
-Cut out 2 small thin rectangles and glue them on as eyebrows or use a black marker to draw on angry eyebrows.
+Cut out two small, thin rectangles and glue them on as eyebrows, or use a black marker to draw on angry eyebrows.

 hands gluing eyes onto popsicle stick grinch craft